christinalee/Slides/slides-master/retrofit/slides.md

 note:
 - one of the benefits of Retrofit is exposing streams
 - this was a big reason we wanted to adopt it
+- fine that old stuff is in RX1, but don't want to write new stuff in it

 !!!